Do darker evenings mean more danger for pedestrians?

 At any time of year, the evening is always the most dangerous time for pedestrians when it comes to road accidents.
 Pedestrians are more likely to head straight to their destination in the morning than they are when they head home in the evening, as the latter journey is less time-sensitive.

 Adults may not go straight home, while children may take a longer route after school to spend more time with friends.
-This increases the amount of time these people spend near the road and as such increases the likelihood that they will be involved in a traffic accident compensation claim.
+This increases the amount of time these people spend near the road and as such increases the likelihood that they will be involved in a pedestrian traffic accident.

 Also, RoSPA research indicates that drivers may be more tired after a day at work, and as such their concentration levels may be lower, making them more likely to make a mistake.